jacarroll232/Earthquake-visualization/README.md

 Popups provide additional information about the earthquake when a marker is clicked.

-Create a legend that will provide context for your map data.
+The legend that provides context for the map data.